billfitzgerald/infosec-primer/getting_started.md

 </figure>
 </div>

-Once installed, the cookie manager can be opened by clicking its icon in the browser-add-ons toolbar or from the add-ons menu.
+Once installed, the cookie manager can be opened by clicking its icon in the browser add-ons toolbar or from the add-ons menu.
 An annotated view of the Advanced Cookie Manager panel is shown below.

 <div align="center">
 <figure>